Pre-Incident Planning

 Suggestions to Kick-Start Your Team!

-- This is the hub of all activity during a MVI.
-It provides a unified command center in a multi-responder emergency in which all agencies, including victim advocates, has a jurisdictional responsibility for the crisis response.
+This is the hub of all activity during an MVI.
+It provides a unified command center in a multi-responder emergency in which all agencies, including victim advocates, have a jurisdictional responsibility for the crisis response.

-- The primary law enforcement agency will provide the overall leadership in response to a MVI, but it is helpful to identify who will take the lead in responding to the needs of the victims and survivors immediately after a MVI as well as in the long-term.
-It is imperative that the victim advocate(s) coordinate with the emergency management group prior to a MVI occurring to ensure that there is a victim service response in the emergency management plan.
+The primary law enforcement agency will provide the overall leadership in response to a MVI, but it is helpful to identify who else will take the lead in responding to the needs of the victims and survivors immediately after an MVI, as well as in the long-term.
+It is imperative that victim advocate(s) coordinate with the emergency management group prior to an MVI occurring to ensure that there is a victim service response in the emergency management plan.

-- Identify who will be responding as victim advocates when a MVI occurs.
+Identify who will be responding as victim advocates when an MVI occurs.
 Develop how these responders will be called out and ensure that they are trained on what their role will be and what is expected of them.
-It is essential that victim advocates have identifying information when they respond to a MVI.
+It is essential that victim advocates have identifying information when they respond to an MVI.
 This may be an identification card that is readily visible when they respond.

-- It is helpful to do an assessment of what the community can provide, what resources are currently available (including both people and money resources) and where they will need assistance from other communities.
-It is important to coordinate with governmental agencies, non-profit organizations, colleges, foundations, and others in your community.
-Once gaps have been identified, they can be addressed.
+It is helpful to do an assessment of what the community can provide, what resources are currently available (including both people and money resources) and where they will need assistance from other entities or communities.
+It is important to coordinate with governmental agencies, non-profit organizations, colleges, tribal leaders, foundations, and others in your community.
+If gaps have been identified, they can be addressed.

-- Having MOUs among agencies helps to institutionalized roles and responsibilities and provides for clear expectations and sustainability over time.
+Having Memoranda Of Understanding (MOUs) among agencies helps to institutionalize roles and responsibilities and provides for clear expectations and sustainability over time.

 Developing a communication plan and protocols to implement the plan are essential.
 Typically, the lead law enforcement agency will be responsible for informing the public of information it wants to release.
 However, a plan should be made to help victims and survivors receive information before it is released to the public and to help them deal with the media attention they may receive.